Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-02-24-lessons-from-being-a-ta.md

 I'm writing this post as a form of self-introspection and as a way to communicate what I've found success in and what I've found failure in through the past few semesters.
 This post has been inspired by scholarly articles from lifetime educators who have decades of experience with teaching.
 In no ways am I equating my experience to theirs, nor am I hoping to appear as an expert on the subject matter.
 I'd like to present myself as someone who is currently going through all the trials and tribulations of being a teaching assistant.
 Through this post, I hope to provide solace if you're experiencing similar problems, or maybe ways you could look to improve.

-It's always to get more knowledge and opinions out into the world.
+It's always beneficial to get more knowledge and opinions out into the world.
 By providing my own experience, I hope to help find answers to questions and methodologies that others may find useful.

 Any comments, questions, or concerns can be directed to my email: